The Art of Saying "Maybe": A Conformal Lens for Uncertainty Benchmarking in VLMs: Related Works

-Beyond performance evaluation, several parallel research directions address related challenges such as hallucination detection \citep{rawte2023surveyhallucinationlargefoundation}, interpretability \citep{bommasani2022opportunitiesrisksfoundationmodels}, and model confidence estimation \citep{hendrycks2018baselinedetectingmisclassifiedoutofdistribution}.
-These approaches provide valuable insights but often lack the formal statistical guarantees required for rigorous uncertainty quantification.
-In contrast, our work leverages conformal prediction, which offers a unified, distribution-free framework that is both computationally feasible for large-scale foundation models and accompanied by theoretical coverage guarantees.
-This makes it particularly advantageous compared to heuristic-based methods for hallucination detection or post-hoc interpretability techniques, positioning conformal prediction as a principled path forward for benchmarking uncertainty in VLMs.
+Related research covers hallucination \citep{rawte2023surveyhallucinationlargefoundation}, interpretability \citep{bommasani2022opportunitiesrisksfoundationmodels}, and confidence estimation \citep{hendrycks2018baselinedetectingmisclassifiedoutofdistribution}.
+These offer insights but often miss formal guarantees for uncertainty quantification.
+Our approach uses conformal prediction for a unified, distribution-free framework that's practical for big foundation models and backed by theory.
+It outperforms heuristic hallucination detectors or post-hoc interpretability methods, paving a solid way to benchmark VLM uncertainty.